-- CGI initiated a leveraging strategy in 1998, through the issuance of preference shares, in an effort to enhance returns to common shareholders.
-There has been one issuance since 2010: \$75 million Series 4 Shares on May 30, 2013.
-The particulars of the conditions attached to the Series 4 Shares issued through this issuance are provided under "Description of Capital Stock - Preference Shares". - On May 29, 2013 the Company redeemed the \$75 million 4.65%, Cumulative Redeemable Class A Preference Shares, Series 2 in accordance with the terms thereof.
-These shares had originally been issued in November 2003. - On June 9, 2016 the Company entered into a credit agreement giving it access to \$75 million (the "Credit Facility") and drew down the full amount.
+- On June 9, 2016 the Company entered into a credit agreement giving it access to \$75 million (the "Credit Facility") and drew down the full amount.
 The Credit Facility was a non-revolving, three-year fixed-rate facility that bore interest at 2.28% per annum that was paid quarterly.
 The proceeds of the Credit Facility were used to fund the redemption of the \$75 million 3.90%, Cumulative Redeemable Class A Preference shares, Series 3 and on an ongoing basis as part of the Company's overall leverage strategy.
-These shares had originally been issued in February 2006. - On June 5, 2019, CGI entered into an amended and restated credit agreement for a \$100 million one-year non-revolving secured credit facility (the "Amended and Restated Credit Facility").
-Amounts may be borrowed under the Amended and Restated Credit Facility through prime rate loans, which bear interest at the greater of the bank's prime rate and the Canadian Deposit Offered Rate (CDOR) plus 1.00% per annum, or bankers' acceptances, which bear interest at the CDOR plus 0.75% per annum.
-The Amended and Restated Credit Facility has the effect of extending the maturity date and increasing the credit limit on the \$75 million Credit Facility that was scheduled to mature on June 6, 2019.
-The Amended and Restated Credit Facility has an evergreen feature, which allowed the Company to continue use of the facility indefinitely (beyond the initial one-year term), provided the bank had not given the Company one-year's notice of terminating the facility.
-On May 12, 2020, the Company received notice from the lender that the facility was being converted into a fixed-term facility with a maturity date of May 12, 2021.
+These shares had originally been issued in February 2006. - On June 5, 2019, CGI entered into an amended and restated credit agreement for a \$100 million one-year non-revolving secured credit facility (the "Amended")

+and Restated Credit Facility").
+Amounts could be borrowed under the Amended and Restated Credit Facility through prime rate loans, which bear interest at the greater of the bank's prime rate and the Canadian Deposit Offered Rate (CDOR) plus 1.00% per annum, or bankers' acceptances, which bear interest at the CDOR plus 0.75% per annum.
+The Amended and Restated Credit Facility had the effect of extending the maturity date and increasing the credit limit on the \$75 million Credit Facility that was scheduled to mature on June 6, 2019.
+The Amended and Restated Credit Facility had an evergreen feature, which allowed the Company to continue use of the facility indefinitely (beyond the initial one-year term), provided the bank had not given the Company one-year's notice of terminating the facility.
+On May 12, 2020, the Company received notice from the lender that the facility was being converted into a fixed-term facility with a maturity date of May 12, 2021 and it was repaid on that date.